gax1985/NSCC/NSCC/Programming I/Nov. 6th - LOOPs.md

 		and over until they enter a line length of 0.
 		When the user specifies a line length of 0 stop drawing.
->Secret Number: Ask the user to guest a
+>Secret Number: Ask the user to guess a
 >	number from 1 to 100.
 After the user inputted a
 >	value, trying to guess the number, tell them
 >	“higher” or “lower” according to their guess.
 At